Pauline Quirke: Later work

+In 2007, Quirke set up The Pauline Quirke Academy of Performing Arts, which opened at various locations across the UK as an extracurricular centre for young people who want to learn performing arts.
+The academy operates at over 200 locations in the United Kingdom.

 In 2009 and 2010, she played the lead role in the BBC daytime drama series Missing as DS Mary Jane "MJ" Croft, head of a Missing Persons Unit.
 In May 2010, it was announced that Quirke would be joining the rural soap opera Emmerdale as Hazel Rhodes, the mother of established character, Jackson Walsh.
 Quirke said, "I've never done anything like this before so it's something different for me and I'm very happy to be a part of it."
 On 16 May 2011, it was announced that Quirke had decided to quit Emmerdale.
 Her character left on 25 January 2012.

 From 2013 to 2015, Quirke had a recurring role as Susan Wright in ITV drama series Broadchurch, appearing in all eight episodes of the first series and returning to feature in two of the eight episodes of the second series.
 Her pet Labrador, Bailey, also appeared in the programme.
 She was a guest panellist on Loose Women on two occasions.
 In 2015, she played the role of Paula Winton in the ten-part comedy thriller You, Me and the Apocalypse for Sky1.

-Quirke decided not to be involved in the final episode of Birds of a Feather in December 2020, to concentrate on her Performing Arts Academies.
+Quirke decided not to be involved in the final episode of Birds of a Feather in December 2020, in order to concentrate on her Performing Arts Academies.

+Charity work

+Quirke is an honorary member of the NSPCC, supports the charities Children with Leukaemia, Children in Crisis and Children’s Hospices UK.
+She is a patron of Rennie Grove Hospice.